 Although not having received recognised autonomous status by the rest of the world, Somaliland is a unique, strange and intriguing place that is seemingly worlds away from its Somali neighbours.Read more...

 Hargeisa - A view from our expert author

 Therein lies much of Hargeisa’s low-key charm.
-Rebuilt and resurrected from the ashes of recent war, this is a very pragmatic, take-me-as-I-am kind of city, one whose down-to-earth character and lack of architectural pomposity are epitomised by the use of a crashed MiG fighter jet as the centrepiece of its most important Civil War Memorial.
+Rebuilt and resurrected from the ashes of recent war, Hargeisa is a city whose down-to-earth character and lack of architectural pomposity is epitomised by the use of a crashed MiG fighter jet as the centrepiece of its most important Civil War Memorial.
 Similarly, government offices in Hargeisa tend to be plainly decorated and informally signposted, and in most cases they effectively close shop at noon, after which the obligatory midday siesta morphs into an afternoon khat-chewing session.
 Indeed, the ubiquitous obsession with chewing this mildly narcotic leaf – every street corner seemingly has its own khat stall – gives Hargeisa a mild and rather likeable aura of decadence, one at odds with the stuffy images that many outsiders associate with Islamic Africa.